hat feelings has Covid-19 evoked in you? Do you feel cautious, worried, or fearful?

-And what if you knew of a loved one or friend who may have contracted the COVID-19 coronavirus?
+And what if you knew of a loved one or friend who may have contracted coronavirus?
 How would you respond?

-The crisis became more personal for me after I found out that my sister-in-law and her daughter are attending a church that has been identified as a possible transmission cluster.
-Several visitors and members there have been diagnosed with the coronavirus.
+The crisis became more personal for me after I found out that my sister-in-law and her daughter were in possible contact with someone who had Covid-19.

 My family shares in their distress, especially as my sister-in-law’s health has not been well.
 It is difficult not to be fearful and worried for her.
 We have been sending texts of encouragement and prayers to them, and my sister-in-law and her daughter are now part of my daily prayer.